Jon Gresham

 Latest

-Jon Gresham’s debut novel, Gus: The Life & Opinions of the Last Raffles’ Banded Langur, was a finalist for the 2023 Epigram Books Fiction Prize and is forthcoming in early 2024.
+Jon Gresham’s debut novel, Gus: The Life & Opinions of the Last Raffles’ Banded Langur, was a finalist for the 2023 Epigram Books Fiction Prize and launched in June 2024.

-Gus is an action packed, eco-fiction about a Raffles’ Banded Langur trying to get home at the end of the world.
+Gus is a thrilling, eco-fiction about a Raffles’ Banded Langur trying to get home at the end of the world.

-The novel is the story of his journey through a Singapore falling apart, and his search for home and community.
+The novel is the story of a journey through a Singapore falling apart, and the search for home and community.

 CAT_7274-Edit.jpg